ABN AMRO: Post-restructuring history

+On 12 November 2025, ABN AMRO announced the acquisition of Dutch lender NIBC Bank for 960 million euros from American private equity firm Blackstone.

 Operations

 ABN AMRO Bank has offices in 15 countries with 32,000 employees, most of whom are based in the Netherlands with only 5,000 in other countries.
 Its operations include a private banking division which focuses on high-net-worth clients in 14 countries as well as commercial and merchant banking operations that play a major role in energy, commodities and transportation markets as well as brokerage, clearing, and custody.

 In April 2022, ABN AMRO Bank announced the company had signed a multi-year subscription extension with Switzerland based Banking and financial software development organisation Temenos.
 The deal was made to support ABN AMRO with customer growth and overall business expansion on the Temenos Banking cloud.

+Shareholders

 Marketing

 The bank refers to itself as ABN AMRO in all capitals, based on an acronym of the two originating banks names Algemene Bank Nederland and the Amsterdam and Rotterdam Bank, in the second case the first two letters of each city make up the word AMRO.
 The letters in 'ABN' are pronounced separately and 'AMRO' is pronounced as a word.
 For this reason some media spell the name as 'ABN Amro'.
 In written text both versions are used, although the bank itself uses only the uppercase version.
 In conversations, the bank is sometimes referred to as simply ABN or AMRO bank depending on one's location around the world.

 The green and yellow shield logo was designed by Landor Associates for ABN AMRO in 1991, and has been used as a brand for the bank and all its subsidiaries.

 ABN AMRO was the main sponsor of Dutch football club AFC Ajax of Amsterdam from 1991 to 2008.
 The sponsor logo was at the time the only one in the world to be printed vertically down the right hand side of the front of the shirt.
 As of 2014, ABN AMRO is one of the strategic industry partners with Duisenberg School of Finance.

 The bank's former art collection has been managed since the end of 2007 by a dedicated foundation, the Stichting ABN AMRO Kunstverzameling.